Kennox/ComGr/README.md

 # ComGr
-Ray Tracer
+Computer Graphics

-This is the ray tracer made during the first part of the module Computer Graphics at FHNW
+This are some implementations made in the module Computer Graphics at FHNW.